eashwar/now-playing/README.md

 # now-playing

-This is a simple expressjs app that allows you to control spotify playback from the command line.
+This is a simple [Express](https://expressjs.com) app that allows you to control spotify playback from the command line.
+Feel free to modify it however you want!

 ## Setup: